 10 Best Canned Artichoke Hearts

-Whether you are building an antipasto board or tossing a quick pasta, the best canned artichoke hearts add a tender, tangy bite without the prep work.
-We looked at whole, quartered, and marinated varieties across major brands, weighing customer feedback, consistency, and versatility to find options that hold up in recipes or on their own.
+From a quick antipasto board to a weeknight pasta, the best canned artichoke hearts bring a tender, tangy bite without the trimming, scrubbing, or simmering that fresh artichokes demand.
+We compared whole, quartered, marinated, and grilled styles across major and specialty brands, weighing customer feedback, texture consistency, and pack-size flexibility to surface options that perform in recipes or straight from the jar.

 We ranked these products using a compound editorial score that weighs relevance to canned artichoke hearts, average customer ratings, review volume, recent purchase velocity, and overall value.
 We favored items with strong freshness reports, reliable texture, and flexible pack sizes for both pantry stocking and single-recipe use.